ISISComputingGroup/ibex_gui/PULL_REQUEST_TEMPLATE.md

 - [ ] Did any existing system test break as a result of the current changes?
 - [ ] Have the changes been documented in the [release notes](https://github.com/ISISComputingGroup/IBEX/wiki/ReleaseNotes_Dev).
 If so, do they describe the changes appropriately?
 - [ ] Has the [manual system tests spreadsheet](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Manual-system-tests) been updated?
+- [ ] If an OPI has been modified, does it conform to the [style guidelines](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/OPI-Creation)?
+There is a script called `check_opi_format.py` to help with this.

 ### Functional Tests